smartenv-crs4/keycloak-api-manager/README.md

  ```

-##### `function update(comoponentReppresentation)`
+##### `function update(componentReppresentation)`
 The method updates an existing component in a Keycloak realm.
-Components represent pluggable extensions such as user federation providers (LDAP, Kerberos), protocol mappers, authenticator factories, or other custom integrations.
+Components represent pluggable extensions such as user federation providers (LDAP, Kerberos),
+protocol mappers, authenticator factories, or other custom integrations.

 @parameters:
 - filter: parameter provided as a JSON object that accepts the following filter:
     - id: [required] The unique ID of the component to update.
-- comoponentReppresentation: An object representing the component to update.
+- componentRepresentation: An object representing the component to update.
     - name: [required] A human-readable name for the component.
     - providerId: [required] The provider ID (e.g., "ldap", "kerberos", "totp").
     - providerType: [required] The type/class of the provider (e.g., "org.keycloak.storage.UserStorageProvider").
     - parentId: [optional] The ID of the parent component (if hierarchical).
     - config: [optional] A map of configuration options, where each property is an array of strings (Keycloak convention).
+Example:
+        - enabled: ["true"],
+        - connectionUrl: ["ldap://ldap.example.com"],
+        - bindDn: ["cn=admin,dc=example,dc=com"],
+        - bindCredential: ["secret"],
+        - usersDn: ["ou=users,dc=example,dc=com"]
 ```js
  // update a component
  await keycloakAdapter.kcAdminClient.components.update(